 The ravioli is especially tangy, tossed in a butter and fresh sage sauce.

 Mom Dining on Bolognese

-Each pasta dish was flavorful and al dente, just the way we like it.
+Each pasta dish is flavorful and al dente, just the way we like it.

-The homemade pasta, pasta sauce and seafood were perfect.
+The combination of homemade pasta, homemade pasta sauce and seafood cannot be beat.

 Another menu favorite for Dad is the pesto, and he's normally very hard to please when it comes to pesto-based pasta.

-For the price in Anguilla, these pasta dishes are hard to beat.
+For the price in Anguilla, these dishes are hard to beat.

-As we finished our meals, Abbi arrived at our table, personally ensuring that we were enjoying our meal, and the evening on the whole.
+After (or during) your meal, Abbi soon arrives at your table, personally ensuring that you have enjoyed your meal, and the evening on the whole.

 At Dolce Vita with Owner Abbi